-Region One staff, board and community members have created a plan for full reopening in the fall with the understanding that health developments may influence decisions to transition to a different instructional model.
-Thus, we have balanced our planning with contingency plans to provide robust blended learning or remote blended learning for all grades in the event that a school, district, or the Region has to cancel or limit in-person classes due to health precautions.
-Region One educators have made use of the guidance on standards for quality blended learning that has been made available on the CSDE website.
+Region One staff, board and community members have created a plan for full reopening in the fall.
+We know from our experience in the 2020-2021 school year that we have the capacity and capability to switch to distance learning should that unexpected demand for a transition occur due to a change in the public health situation.
+This plan does not include those contingencies as it is expected that we will not need them.
+However, should the situation change we will refer to the 2020-2021 reopening plan to guide us through the transition and will communicate with all stakeholders appropriately.
 We have adhered to the State’s guiding principles from a Regional perspective to ensure the level of consistency expected by the Connecticut Department of Education; however we have used our discretion to address the specific needs of each of the schools in the Region.

-Schools should plan to have all students in all districts return to the schoolhouses for full-time instruction at the beginning of 2020-2021 so long as public health data continues to support this model.
-This model will be supported with more intensive mitigation strategies and specific monitoring, containment, and class cancellation plans.
+Schools should plan to have all students in all districts return to the schoolhouses for full-time instruction at the beginning of 2021-2022 so long as public health data continues to support this model.
+This model will be supported with more intensive mitigation strategies and specific monitoring, and containment practices.

 Consistent with the guidance from the Connecticut State Department of Education, as Region One schools plan to reopen, the guidance and considerations outlined in this document are grounded in six guiding principles:

-Safeguarding the health and safety of students and staff;
+1. Safeguarding the health and safety of students and staff.

-Allowing all students the opportunity to return to school full time starting in the fall;
+2. Allowing all students the opportunity to return to school full time starting in the fall.

-Monitoring the school, students, and staff and, when necessary, potentially canceling classes in the future to appropriately contain COVID-19 spread;
+3. Monitoring the school, students, and staff and, when necessary, taking appropriate action to

-Emphasizing equity, access, and support to the students and communities that are emerging from this historic disruption;
+4. Emphasizing equity, access, and support to the students and communities that occurred during

-Fostering strong two-way communication with partners such as families, educators, and staff; and
+5. Fostering strong two-way communication with partners such as families, educators, and

 Main Operational Considerations